Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Definition of transfer function for nonlinear system

-If the piecewise linear approximations of nonlinear functions (as in the case of the piecewise linear models for nonlinear systems) converge uniformly, the interchange of limit and Laplace transform ensures that the analysis remains valid, as shown in Figure~\ref{fig1_conv}.
+If the piecewise linear approximations converge uniformly, the interchange of the limit and the Laplace transform is justified, ensuring that the frequency-domain analysis of the approximated models accurately reflects the behavior of the original system, as illustrated in Figure~\ref{fig1_conv}.

-This is crucial when analyzing the behavior of systems in the frequency domain, as it ensures that we can rely on the Laplace transforms of the approximated models to obtain the results for the original system.